Slack to Microsoft Teams Migration Checklist for IT Admins

 1. Open Slack workspace and click on the workspace name

 2. Select Tools and then Analytics from the drop-down menu

 3. Navigate to the Members tab from the Analytics and check the total number of users existing and the total data size by navigating to the Overview tab.

 3. Ensure No Channel Is Archived

 You must note that archived channels can’t be migrated.
-Your Slack business account has some archived channels, and you want all of them or a few to be migrated to Microsoft Teams.
-In such cases, ensure that you check all the archived channels from the admin account and unarchive the ones you want to migrate before you for the Slack to Teams migration.
+Your Slack business account has archived channels, and you want all of them or a few to be migrated to Microsoft Teams.
+Before you migrate Slack to Teams, ensure you have viewed all archived channels from the admin account and unarchived those you wish to migrate.

 Follow the steps below to check how to find archived channels and unarchive them.

 1. Open your Slack workspace and click on “Channel browser”.

 2. Click on “Filter” and select “Archived channels” from the drop-down menu of “All channel types”.